An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Computational Details

-To translate the spatial strategies formulated in Section \ref{sec: 2} into a computable discrete space, we employ a domain decomposition method.
-The semi-unbounded physical space is partitioned into a singular near-core region $I_1 = (0,L)$ and an asymptotic decay region $I_2 = (L,\infty)$, see Figure \ref{basis}.
+To translate the spatial strategies formulated in Section \ref{sec: 2} into a computable discrete space, we employ a spectral-element domain decomposition method.
+The semi-unbounded physical space is partitioned into a singular near-core region $I_1 = (0,L)$ and an asymptotic decay region $I_2 = (L,\infty)$, as illustrated in Figure \ref{basis}.
 This bipartite decomposition allows us to deploy the GLOFs and the GLFs exactly where their respective approximation properties are physically required.

+Unlike empirical domain truncation strategies where the boundary determines the resolution of the far-field tail, the partition radius $L$ merely demarcates the near-core non-polynomial zone.
+As will be demonstrated in Section \ref{sec: 5}, the framework is highly robust to the choice of $L$, with $L=0.01$ serving as a consistently stable threshold across varied potentials, negating the need for heuristic parameter tuning.

-To guarantee that the resulting wavefunctions are physically admissible, specifically, globally $C^0$-continuous across the entire domain, which implies the discrete basis must be carefully stitched at the element interface $r = L$.
-We construct two sets of local homogeneous basis functions that strictly vanish at the interface $r=L$, {
+To guarantee that the resulting wavefunctions are physically admissible—specifically, globally $C^0$-continuous across the entire domain—the discrete basis must be carefully stitched at the element interface $r = L$.
+We construct two sets of local homogeneous basis functions that strictly vanish at the interface $r=L$:

-} Here, the scaling parameter $\beta$ in Equation~\eqref{eq:basis_tail} is adaptively determined via the frequency indicator scheme to automatically match the state-dependent exponential tail.
+Here, the scaling parameter $\beta$ in Equation~\eqref{eq:basis_tail} is adaptively determined via the frequency indicator scheme (Algorithm \ref{alg: freq-scaling}) to automatically match the state-dependent exponential tail.

-Because both local basis sets {Equations}~\eqref{eq:basis_core} and \eqref{eq:basis_tail} are enforced with homogeneous Dirichlet conditions at $r=L$, they intrinsically cannot represent a wavefunction possessing a non-zero amplitude at this boundary.
-To resolve this structural limitation, we introduce a non-homogeneous ``bridging'' function $\phi^3(r)$.
-This function smoothly connects a linear interior profile to the fundamental Laguerre decay, ensuring strict $C^0$ continuity,
+Because both local basis sets enforced with homogeneous Dirichlet conditions at $r=L$ intrinsically cannot represent a wavefunction possessing a non-zero amplitude at this boundary, we introduce a non-homogeneous ``bridging'' function $\phi^3(r)$.
+This function smoothly connects a linear interior profile to the fundamental Laguerre decay, ensuring strict $C^0$ continuity: